Mini Strawberry Tarts with the BEST Homemade Shortbread Crusts

 Of course, corn syrup is a form of sugar, so moderation is in order.

 You can make the tart shells ahead of time and freeze the raw crusts for up to a month.
-Bake them a day ahead of time if you like.
+You can also bake them a day ahead of time.

 On the day you plan to serve the tarts, make the glaze and let it cool for about 30 minutes.
 Wash and slice the strawberries and fold them gently into the glaze.